CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 > I haven't seen any confirmation of running Red Dead Redemption 2 on Mac, feel free to update this if that information is known

+## GTAV Online

+This will ONLY work on Windows.
+Rockstar added Battleye anticheat without enabling the Linux support https://www.gamingonlinux.com/2024/09/grand-theft-auto-v-gets-battleye-anti-cheat-breaks-online-play-on-steam-deck-linux/.
+This means online **does NOT work** on Linux nor MacOS and **there's nothing that can be done to fix that**.

 ## "com.epicgames.launcher" protocol issue (only on Windows)

 > [!NOTE]